borealbirds/WildTrax-dataHarmonization/template/README.md

 <a name=Location_tbl></a>
 ### LOCATION TABLE

-The **LOCATION** attribute identifies the geographic extent of the site.
+The **LOCATION** attributes identify the geographic extent of the site.

 | Values   | Format   | Description   |
 | :------- | :-------------- | :-------------- |